-Robert Sarver is not simply the managing partner of Arizona’s original sports franchise.
-The Tucson native and Valley resident is a successful businessman and a committed philanthropist, husband and father with a lifelong passion for basketball, the Suns, the state of Arizona, and—above all—winning.
+Robert Sarver is the managing partner of Arizona’s original sports franchise.
+In addition, the Arizona native and Valley resident is a successful businessman and a committed philanthropist, husband and father with a lifelong passion for basketball, the Suns, the state of Arizona, and—above all—winning.

 As an 8-year-old boy, Robert Sarver attended his first Phoenix Suns basketball game after receiving tickets as a birthday gift from Donald Diamond, one of the franchise’s original owners.
 Thirty-five years later in 2004, Sarver became the majority owner of one of the NBA’s model franchises, assembling a group of investors that purchased the Suns, the WNBA’s Phoenix Mercury, and the operating rights to US Airways Center.

-In eight years under Sarver’s leadership, the Suns have enjoyed virtually unparalleled success on the court.
-Phoenix owns the third-best record in the NBA since the start of the 2004-05 season (405-235, .633).
-His tenure includes three appearances in the Western Conference Finals and two of the three 60-win seasons in the franchise’s 44-year history.
-With his goal to create sustained success, the Suns’ payroll increased in each of Sarver’s first five seasons as owner, and ranked in the top 10 in the league in three of those campaigns and three of the last five seasons.
+In ten years under Sarver’s leadership, the Suns have enjoyed virtually unparalleled success on the court.
+Phoenix owns the fourth-best record in the NBA since the start of the 2004-05 season (478-326, .595).
+His tenure includes three appearances in the Western Conference Finals and two of the three 60-win seasons in the franchise’s 46-year history.

 Sarver’s passion for winning extends beyond the men’s game.
-His continued commitment to the WNBA in Phoenix has resulted in the Mercury winning two league championships in 2007 and 2009.
-The Mercury have made have four Western Conference Finals appearances in the last six seasons.
-In 2009, the Mercury partnered with Tempe-based LifeLock and became the first team in NBA or WNBA history to secure a corporate-branded jersey.
+His commitment to the WNBA in Phoenix has resulted in the Mercury winning three league championships in 2007, 2009 and 2014, with the team winning a WNBA-record 29 games in the 2014 regular season.
+The Mercury have made six Western Conference Finals appearances in the last eight seasons.
+Over the last ten seasons, the Mercury’s record of 185-155 ranks it fifth in the League.

 Guided by his stated mission, the Suns and Mercury organizations are industry leaders in business innovation and community outreach and involvement.

-Sarver is a member of the NBA’s Board of Governors, Labor Relations Committee, Advisory Finance Committee, and Audit and Compensation Committee.
+Sarver is a member of the NBA’s Board of Governors, Advisory Finance Committee, and Audit and Compensation Committee.

-Sarver is the Chairman and CEO of Western Alliance Bancorporation, which has $7 billion in assets and does business in Arizona, California, Nevada and Colorado.
+Sarver is the Chairman and CEO of Western Alliance Bancorporation, which has over $10 billion in assets.
 Western Alliance is the largest financial institution headquartered in Arizona.
-The company recently moved to the CityScape tower acrossthe street from US Airways Center.
-More than 200 of the company’s 1,000 employees are in Phoenix.
+The bank continues to be one of the most active business lenders in Arizona.

-Sarver is the co-founder of Southwest Value Partners, a 25-year-old contrarian real estate fund.
+Sarver is the co-founder of Southwest Value Partners, a 25-year-old real estate investment fund.
 He has served as a director of SkyWest Airlines since 2000 and Phoenix-based Meritage Corporation since 1996.

-Sarver’s ever-growing philanthropic efforts focus not simply on worthy causes but also giving back to Arizona and its local communities, both through Phoenix Suns Charities and his own personal contributions.
+Sarver’s philanthropic efforts focus not simply on worthy causes but also giving back to Arizona and its local communities, both through Phoenix Suns Charities and his and his wife’s own personal contributions.

-Under Sarver’s leadership, Phoenix Suns Charities has made approximately $7 million in donations to local non-profits.
-Most recently, PSC handed out over $1 million in grants and scholarships to 120 non-profit organizations in 2012.
-And, most notably, Sarver has spear-headed SunsCentral, the team’s adoption of an inner-city high school in an effort to dramatically affect the graduation rate of the neighborhood school.
+Under Sarver’s leadership, The Suns and Phoenix Suns Charities have given almost $15 million in donations to local non-profits.
+And, most notably, Sarver has spear-headed SunsCentral, the team’s ‘adoption’ of an inner-city high school in an effort to dramatically affect the graduation rate of the neighborhood school.